michaelpfay/StatHypTest/README.md

 a folder with files with R code that was used in examples and simulations in the book.

 ### Errata
-a folder with a ReadMe list of typos and corrections.
+a folder with a ReadMe.md file that lists typos and corrections.

 ### R package